Wilmington, North Carolina: Civil War

 During the Civil War, the port was the major base for Confederate and privately owned blockade runners, which delivered badly needed supplies from England.
 The Union mounted a blockade to reduce the goods received by the South.
 The city was captured by Union forces in the Battle of Wilmington in February 1865, about one month after the fall of Fort Fisher had closed the port.
+Wilmington was the last Confederate port to be captured.
 As nearly all the military action took place some distance from the city, numerous antebellum houses and other buildings survived the war years.

+In mid-August 1862, Wilmington was devastated by a deadly outbreak of yellow fever.
+This fever outbreak was brought about by a blockade runner named Kate.
+Sources suggest that the runner had crew members who were sick before the ship landed, but Dr. W.T.
+Wragg would later write an article in the New York Journal of Medicine that there were at least five cases in the city before the ship arrived.
+Dr. Wragg treated many of the yellow fever victims during the outbreak and claimed that the dirtiness of the city and the fumes of the dirty water left by heavy rains caused the disease.
+By the end of the outbreak at least 1,500 and perhaps as many as 2,000, contracted yellow fever.
+Of those, between 650 and 800 died, a mortality rate approximately 40 percent.
+Walter Reed would later discover in 1900 that yellow fever was transmitted by mosquitoes, so Wilmington's outbreak had to be introduced by a third party and spread by mosquitoes in the city.